arashi009/swen2-student-conduct-tracker/readme.md

 ## Features
 - Add students to the database
 - Find students by name
+- Find staff by name
 - List all students
+- List all staff
 - Add reviews for students
 - Retrieve reviews for a specific student
+- Retrieve reviews written by a specific staff member

 ## Dependencies
 - Python 3.x